 There are pros and cons to having the new R-1234yf system:

-- Pros: This system is designed to be very efficient, have low leak potential, and shouldn’t require service as frequently.
+- Pros: This system is designed to be very efficient, has low leak potential, and shouldn’t require service as frequently.

 - Cons: It is more costly and complicated to maintain.
 For example, only replacement parts are allowed for service to meet the new standards.

-Find a BG Shop near you that keep your A/C cool with the BG Climate Control Service!
+Find a BG Shop near you to keep your A/C cool with the BG Climate Control Service!